-- Escalate water conservation and energy efficiency awareness messages;
+- Continue water conservation programs and awareness messages;

 Disaster Risk Management Sector

-- Sensitize communities and citizens on the forecast, its negative impacts and early actions to be taken early;
+- Sensitize vulnerable communities on the forecast, its negative impacts and actions to be taken;

-- Review your contingency plans and early warning information dissemination channels.
+- Review dry season contingency plans and early warning information dissemination channels.

 Waste Management Sector

-- Ramp-up contingency plans to mitigate landfill fire occurrence;
+- Ramp-up contingency plans to mitigate the occurrence of landfill fires.